FREE UK Shipping! | Book a Hair Consultation

 How to do it:⁣

 1. Separate about 10 strands of wet hair.
-For best results, make sure the hair is well saturated⁣
+For best results, make sure the hair is well saturated with water⁣.

 4. Repeat this with tiny sections from different areas of the head⁣.